Mayank0875/DSA-Problem/Backtracking/Coin Combination Count/problem.md

 ## Input Format

-- The first line contains two integers, $N$ and $T$, representing the number of coin denominations and the target sum
+- The first line contains two integers, N and T, representing the number of coin denominations and the target sum
-- The second line contains $N$ distinct space-separated integers, $candidates_i$, representing the coin denominations.
+- The second line contains N distinct space-separated integers, candidates_i, representing the coin denominations.

 ## Output Format